leandrovidal56/git_hub_users/README.md

-# Template React Native Typescript
+# Github users and repos

-template Typescript  with settings basicis for use development in React Native.
+Application using API from GitHub to find and list users and yours repos.

 <h4 align="center">
-	🚧  React Native Typescript 📱 In building...  🚧
+	🚧  GitHub_users 📱 In building...  🚧
 </h4>

 # Composição Do Projeto